polterguy/lizzie/README.md

 foo
 ```

-Lizzie is highly influenced and inspired from LISP, but with a much more familiar
+Lizzie is highly influenced and inspired from LISP, but without the weird and
-notation, without the weird and unintuitive _"Polish notation"_.
-In such a way,
+unintuitive _"Polish notation"_.
+In such a way, it arguably is LISP for .Net.
-it arguably is LISP for .Net.
-Its dynamic nature allows you to execute snippets
+Its dynamic nature allows you to execute snippets of Lizzie code, inline in
-of Lizzie code, inline in your C# code, by loading your code from files, or by for
+your C# code, by loading your code from files, or by for instance fetching
-instance fetching the code from some database of some sort.
-Below is a complete
+the code from some database of some sort.
+Below is a complete example of how
-example of how this process might look like.
+this process might look like.

 ```csharp
 using System;